MicrosoftDocs/sql-docs/docs/reporting-services/tools/reporting-services-in-sql-server-data-tools-ssdt.md

 ## Command-line support for SSDT

 SSDT is based on [!INCLUDE[Visual Studio](../../includes/vsprvs-md.md)] and the underlying devenv.exe application.
-This application offers several command-line options that are useful for building reports.
+This application offers several command-line options that are useful for working with reports.

-Before you can use the command-line options that this section describes, you must set valid values for following two items:
+Before you can use the command-line options that this section describes, you must set valid values for the following two items:

 - Project properties for `OverwriteDataSources`, `TargetDataSourceFolder`, `TargetReportFolder`, and `TargetServerURL`.
 - At least one set of configuration properties, for example, Debug or Release.